alexeyfv/blog/_posts/2023/01/2023-01-30-react-html-annotations.md

 | `endContainer`   | `#text` (child of `<p>`)  |
 | `endOffset`      | `74`                      |

-Now let's look at `startContainer` and `endContainer` in a different way.
+Now let's look at `startContainer` and `endContainer` differently.
 The nodes that stored by these fields can be determined by their indexes in the child arrays of the DOM tree.
-It means, that we can determine the addresses of the start and end nodes relative to the `root` node by recuresively traversing the DOM tree.
+It means, that we can determine the addresses of the start and end nodes relative to the `root` node by recursively traversing the DOM tree.
 Thus, the addresses will be `[0, 0, 0, 0]`, `[1, 1, 0, 0]` for `startContainer` and `endContainer` respectively:

 ``` text
 [0] <div id="root">